 “Trends that are happening are collapsing on top of itself and being reinvented,” says Godfrey.
 “Off-the-shoulder went from a shirting trend to a ‘70s trend to an asymmetrical trend that’s very ‘80s and ‘90s.
 The sweetheart and portrait necklines are more historic.
 What was an idea has evolved and evolved and evolved.
 Because of this accelerated speed, we’re actually seeing some trends last longer than what you would have anticipated.”

-These days, multiple brands situated at multiple points on the price and indie spectrum are responsible for some recognizable, unique takes like Tibi’s ruched-arm top, Johanna Ortizez’ wrapped and ruffled blouses, Proenza Schouler’s halter neck spin, Loeil’s surrealist version, and Zara’s three-tiered poet sleeve.
+These days, multiple brands situated at multiple points on the price and indie spectrum are responsible for some recognisable, unique takes like Tibi’s ruched-arm top, Johanna Ortizez’ wrapped and ruffled blouses, Proenza Schouler’s halter neck spin, Loeil’s surrealist version, and Zara’s three-tiered poet sleeve.
 Each version has increased the lifespan of the trend, inspired more spin-offs (and straightforward knock-offs, too).

 Phase Five: Flaming Out

 All good things come to an end.
 Some trends, like skinny jeans, have been burning for over a decade.
-Others like peplums blazed bright for a couple seasons before being completely extinguished.
+Others like peplums blazed bright for a couple of seasons before being completely extinguished.
 The key to longevity is the difference between trends that read as frivolous and those that appear as the better option to what already exists — it’s minimalism versus athleisure, slip dresses versus sneakers, and baby bags versus backpacks.
 Some trends become so big that they then just become staples; we’ll be wearing jeans, bikinis, leather jackets, and leopard print until we’re all living in space pods in matching jumpsuits.

 In the 2006 NYT article about the movie, Eric Wilson points out that the specific cerulean references — Oscar de la Renta’s 2002 collection and Yves Saint Laurent’s subsequent show — didn’t actually happen.
 “In 2002, de la Renta showed Russian Cossack hats, lavishly embroidered coats trimmed with fur and some beautiful pale pink and gold gowns, but no cerulean.
 Saint Laurent announced his retirement in January that year; his final couture collection was a retrospective.
 Tom Ford, who was then designing YSL ready-to-wear, was busy making leopard-print caftans and black velvet skirt suits.”